 A degree in English complements studies in business, engineering, political science and psychology and demonstrates cultural and linguistic proficiency for non-native speakers seeking work in English-speaking environments.

 Along with courses in literature, our students take courses in various genres of creative writing and professional writing.
-These courses can enhance both personal creativity and professional competence.
+These courses can enhance personal creativity, emotional intelligence, communication skills and professional competence.
 Also, both pre-medical and pre-law majors often use English as a preparatory degree for professional studies.
 The emphasis placed on analytical thinking and effective writing skills proves to be a valuable asset in graduate professional studies, where English majors rank among the most successful applicants.

 You may complete a minor, graduate or undergraduate degree in English on the Madrid campus or move freely between the Madrid and St. Louis campuses.